-In the event of an adverse event on the Equiano cable branch there will be a period of deterioration in services on St Helena, the service provider will be obligated to ensure the continuity of emergency communication services.
-As part of the licence agreement the service provider will be obligated to agree in partnership with SHG a contingency plan that will be implemented in the event of a cable break.
+In the event of an adverse event on the Equiano cable branch there will be a period of deterioration in services on St Helena, service providers will be obligated to ensure the continuity of emergency communication services.
+As part of the licence agreement the service providers will be obligated to agree in partnership with SHG a contingency plan that will be implemented in the event of a cable break.
 This contingency plan will be reviewed with SHG every three years to ensure it still fit for purpose.

-Given that the electronic communications network is constitutes Critical National Infrastructure the licensed provider of public communications networks and services will be expected to work with SHG as part of a multi-layered strategy to protect consumers on St Helena from cyber-attacks and other threats and will be obliged to report to SHG on any malicious activity that degrades, or threatens, the integrity of the national communications infrastructure.
+Given that the public electronic communications network is-constitutes Critical National Infrastructure the any licensed provider of public communications networks and services will be expected to work with SHG as part of a multi-layered strategy to protect consumers on St Helena from cyber-attacks and other threats and will be obliged to report to SHG on any malicious activity that degrades, or threatens, the integrity of the national communications infrastructure.
+Licensed providers will be expected to implement international best practice in cyber security protections.
+The Regulator will also have the power to set technical standards.
+SHG will ensure collaboration is maintained with agencies leading in the filed of cyber security, particularly taking relevant advice and direction from the UK Government and the National Cyber Security Centre (NCSC).